gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

 1. Create a namespace
 1. Add a user to the cluster
+1. Create role, assign it to the user and make sure it is enforced
-1. Create roles and cluster roles and assign them to the user
+1. Create cluster role, assign it to the user and make sure it is enforced
-1. Make sure that roles are enforced
-1. Use IAM to control user permissions on a cluster level

 ## Create a namespace